hector-sab/tmux-101/README.md

 #### Create panes
-In case there's a need to see more than one terminal at the same time, it's possible to make a vertical split using the keybinding below.
+In case there's a need to see more than one terminal at the same time, it's possible to make a vertical split using the key binding below.
 ```
 C-b + %
 ```